Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   *Confirms game purchase.*

 ## Module Game Engine
-This engine is going to be broken into 2 parts the main game manager that updates/saves character progression and the API layer that defines endpoints for client to call:
+This engine is going to be broken into 2 parts the main game manager that updates/saves character progression that will be used to send data to client and the API layer that defines endpoints for client to call:

 ### Endpoints: